Roads and motorways in Cyprus

-Since the arrival of the first motor cars on the island in 1907, Cyprus has developed a modern road network.
-According to 2002 statistics, the road network in the Republic of Cyprus-administered areas of Cyprus consists of about 7,206 km of paved and 4,387 km of unpaved roads.
-Although the first motorway in Cyprus, A1, was completed as recently as October 1985, the country already has the most motorway km per capita (36.8 km /100,000 inhabitants) among all European Union members.
+According to 2002 statistics, the road network in areas administered by the Republic of Cyprus consists of about 7,206 km of paved and 4,387 km of unpaved roads.
+Although the first motorway in Cyprus (the A1) was completed as recently as October 1985, by 2009 the country already had the most motorway km per capita (36.8 km /100,000 inhabitants) among all European Union members.

 There are no toll paying roads in Cyprus to date.

 Maintenance

-The Public Works Department of the Ministry of Communications and Works is responsible for the maintenance, improvement and construction of motorways, the majority of rural and interurban road network and the main urban roads.
-The Municipalities are responsible for the secondary and local urban roads; the District Administration Authorities are responsible for the paved and unpaved district (tertiary) roads and village roads.
-The Forestry Department is responsible for most unpaved roads in forest areas, this is in order to accommodate the administration and protection of forests.
+The Department of Public Works of the Ministry of Transportation, Communications and Works is generally responsible for the maintenance, improvement and construction of the road network; while the municipalities are responsible for those secondary and intercity roads in their jurisdiction in more granular ways; with the District Administration Authorities taking the responsibilities of what would be municipal governments in areas which are not in municipalities (rural areas).
+The Forestry Department is separately responsible for most unpaved roads in forest areas, in order to accommodate the administration and protection of forests.

-The Turkish invasion of 1974 radically changed the program of road development and created new priorities in order to cover the augmented needs in the government controlled areas, where 80% of the Cyprus population and the greatest portion of development had concentrated.

-Under these circumstances New Road Development Schemes were promoted, which were partially financed by foreign Financing Organizations.
-Under these development projects new 4 lane motorways were constructed and more are on their way as follows:
+History

+In the 1970s, the Cypriot Government introduced a series of schemes to improve the infrastructure of transport in the country.
+The first planned motorway was to be built between Nicosia and Nicosia International Airport, roughly on the route of the current Griva Digeni Avenue and B10.
+The road was widened in preparation, but following the Turkish Invasion of Cyprus in July 1974 and the closure of the airport as a result, this scheme was abandoned.

+Also due to the Turkish Invasion, Limassol emerged as the main port of Cyprus, so the decision was made to build a motorway between Nicosia and Limassol instead.